goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 #  Vshaped        2.81       6.75        8.44
 ```

-The warning is probably because in two out six cases, the expected values are quite low.
+The warning is because there are some cells in the contingency table that have an expected value below five.
 R is telling us that the test output might be biased due to a lack of data.
 Out of curiosity, we could still have a look at it:

 ```r
 mtcarsdata_chisq